Solomon3038/voting_system_diplom/README.md

 <tr>
 <td>
 <details>
-  <summary>Data params:</summary><p>
+  <summary>Form data:</summary><p>

 ```
-"2022-02-20"
+Key: date
+Value: 2022-02-20

-if data is not exist vote will be create on current date
+if parameter is not exist vote will be create on current date
 ```
 </p></details>
 </td>